727800350/note/cs/debug.md

 ## Handling of Signals
 Valgrind has a fairly complete signal implementation.
 It should be able to cope with any POSIX-compliant use of signals.
-If you're using signals in clever ways (for example, catching SIGSEGV, modifying page state and restarting the instruction), you're probably relying on precise exceptions.
+If you are using signals in clever ways (for example, catching SIGSEGV, modifying page state and restarting the instruction), you are probably relying on precise exceptions.
 In this case, you will need to use
 ```
 --vex-iropt-register-updates=allregs-at-mem-access